splunk/rba/searches/deduplicate_notables.md

 | outputlookup RIR-Deduplicate.csv
 ```

 In the SPL for *previousStatus* above, I used the default ES status label "Closed" as our only nonmalicious status.
 You'll have to make sure to use status labels which are relevant for your Incident Review settings.
-"Malicious" is used as the fallback status just in case.
+"Malicious" is used as the fallback status just in case, but you may want to differentiate "New" or unmatched statuses as something else for audit purposes; just make sure to create relevant matches in your truth table (I recommend copying the alert column from malicious events).

 Now find the search in this menu, click *Edit -> Edit Schedule* and try these settings:

 ![search scheduling](https://github.com/splunk/rba/blob/main/searches/assets/dedup_schedule.png)

-I made this search pretty lean, so running it every three minutes should work pretty well; you probably want to stagger your Risk Incident Rule cron schedules by one minute more than that so they don't fire the same risk_object with the same risk events.
+I made this search pretty lean, so running it every three minutes should work pretty well; I also decided to only look back seven days as this lookup could balloon in size and cause bundle replication issues.
+You probably want to stagger your Risk Incident Rule cron schedules by one minute more than this one so they don't fire on the same risk_object with the same risk events.

-Our last step is to ensure that the Incident Review panel doesn't show us notables which we've found a match to our truth table which doesn't make sense to alert on.
+Our last step is to ensure that the Incident Review panel doesn't show us notables when we've found a match to our truth table which doesn't make sense to alert on.
 In the *Searches, reports, alerts* page, find the search **Incident Review - Main** and click Edit -> Edit Search.
 By default it looks like this:

 ![old incident review search](https://github.com/splunk/rba/blob/main/searches/assets/dedup_ir_old.png)